SalesforceCommerceCloud/pwa-kit/packages/pwa-kit-create-app/README.md

 ## Quick Start

-To get started, follow the wizard after running in a shell/terminal:
+To get started, open a terminal and run the following:

 ```bash
 npx pwa-kit-create-app